One person dead in explosion at Caleb Farley’s North Carolina home

 [UPDATE] - It was Caleb Farley’s father who died in the explosion according to Lindsay Miller of News 2 in Charleston, SC.

-Multiple reports have confirmed that there was an explosion at Caleb Farley’s home in Mooresville, North Carolina overnight and that one person was killed and another was injured.
+[PREVIOUSLY] - Multiple reports have confirmed that there was an explosion at Caleb Farley’s home in Mooresville, North Carolina, overnight and that one person was killed and another was injured.
 To this point, I have not seen if they have been able to determine the cause of the explosion.

 The pictures from the house are just devastating: